 1987 - 1988: Law Clerk to Chief Judge James R. Browning, U.S. Court of Appeals for the Ninth Circuit, San Francisco, California.

 Glenn is a fourth-generation Montanan, born on May 1, 1962, in Missoula, Montana, as the youngest in a family of six children.
 For the past 30 years, he has been married to Peggy O’Leary, a CPA, and they have two adult children.
 Since 2001, he has served as an officer and director of Tremper Shopping Center, Inc., a family-owned neighborhood retail center in Missoula.
 He has served, or currently serves, as chair of the Building Committee of Holy Spirit Catholic Parish, the Memorial Garden Committee and the Advisory Board to the Monastery of St. Clare in Great Falls.
 He is a past president of Great Falls Habitat for Humanity, and served as a trustee of the State Bar of Montana Group Benefits Trust.
-He is a member of the American Bar Association, Montana Bar Association, Cascade County Bar Association, American Association for Justice, and Montana Trial Lawyers Association.
+He is a member of the American Bar Association, Montana Bar Association, and Cascade County Bar Association.
 Glenn enjoys travel, skiing, sailing, boating, hiking, and San Francisco Giants baseball.